amarriner/TwoPrinces/README.md

 # Discarded Two Princes Drafts

-*[Bluesky bot](https://bsky.app/profile/twoprincesdrafts.bsky.social) that tweets random (fake, obvs) drafts of the first line of Two Princes by the Spin Doctors*
+*[Bluesky bot](https://bsky.app/profile/twoprincesdrafts.bsky.social) that posts random (fake, obvs) drafts of the first line of Two Princes by the Spin Doctors*